 You could also take many photos and a plant sample to a Master Gardener clinic.
 This is a free service run by volunteers trained by WSU faculty.
 Clinic locations and times can be found at this link.

 Link to this record only (permalink)

 We have some Douglas Fir trees along a ravine.
 There is some construction nearby, and one of the trees is looking like it has been affected.
 It's losing lower branches and has much less new growth than its neighbors that are farther away from the construction.
 Is there anything we can do to save it?

 It certainly could be compaction, though it is not possible to diagnose from a distance.
 However, symptoms of soil compaction damage include drooping branches, wilted or scorched foliage, and conifers dropping inner needles.
 This came from the Minnesota DNR's web site, which also discusses treatment.
 Here is an excerpt:

 "Compaction can be partially alleviated by drilling a series of two inch diameter holes to a depth of 12 to 18 inches.
 Begin three feet from the trunk and continue drilling holes at two foot intervals in concentric rings around the tree and continue to at least the dripline.
 Each hole may be refilled with sand, peat moss or mulch.
 Don't recap the hole with a sod plug.
 There are other alternatives, such as soil injections of air or pressurized water, available from some professional tree care services."

-WSU extension explains that careful watering and fertilizing can help damaged trees, though it is best to help them before damage is noticed.
-This, and more is found in their site "Construction Damage to Trees".
+A WSU extension formerly available online ("Construction Damage to Trees") explains that careful watering and fertilizing can help damaged trees, though it is best to help them before damage is noticed.

 Another good resource is the University of Minnesota extension's "Protecting Trees from Construction Damage: A Homeowner's Guide."
 Much like the WSU resource, it discusses how to care for damaged trees and when to remove them, but in more detail.